tupui/batman/doc/tutorial.rst

 .. image:: fig/response_Michalewicz_model_2D_mse.png

-In this case, the first method performed better but this is highly case dependent.
+In this case, ``loo_mse`` method performed better but this is highly case dependent.